Skip to main contentSkip to main content

 1.1 Encryption at Rest

-All sensitive data stored in our database is encrypted using AES-256-GCM (Advanced Encryption Standard with Galois/Counter Mode), a military-grade encryption algorithm.
+Sensitive data stored in our database is encrypted using AES-256-GCM (Advanced Encryption Standard with Galois/Counter Mode), an authenticated encryption algorithm.
 Specifically:

 • Plaid Access Tokens: Encrypted with unique initialization vectors (IVs) and authentication tags